jedisct1/libsodium-php/README.md

 If the file is large, we can split it into small chunks, and encrypt chunks individually.

-By doing do, we can encrypt arbitrary large files.
+By doing so, we can encrypt arbitrary large files.
 But we need to make sure that chunks cannot be deleted, truncated, duplicated and reordered.
 In other words, we don't have a single "message", but a stream of messages, and during the decryption process, we need a way